tomohiroyoshida/learn_you_a_haskell/homework/work_4.md

   x : ys = [x] ++ ys
   ```

-  We show the claim by structual induction on ys.
+  We show the claim by structural induction on ys.

   - If ys = [] then